vkodickova/short-selling-bans-eu/README.md

 A difference-in-differences study of the March 2020 short-selling bans and their effect on trading activity, illiquidity, and realized volatility across five European equity markets.

-Bachelor thesis at ESCP Business School (BSc in Management, Finance Track), supervised by Prof. Dr. Diego Salzman.
+Bachelor thesis at ESCP Business School (BSc in Management, Finance Major), supervised by Prof. Dr. Diego Salzman.
 January to May 2026.

 ## Research question